oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 ![](workshops/visualbuilder/media/85.png)

-Click the `Design` button to go back to thw WYSIWYG view.
+Click the `Design` button to go back to the WYSIWYG view.
 Expand (if needed) the `Properties` section and click the `List View` component in the Structure section to display the List component properties:

 ![](workshops/visualbuilder/media/86.png)

 When just dropped, the List View component displays some dummy data just to show you how it will be rendered.
 However, no data is yet linked to the component.
 We will get that using the DEALS Business Object created in the previous sections.
 You will see how easy is to set a _data source_ to a component in VBCS.

 With the `List View` component selected, click the _Quick Start_ property tab.
 For certain components, such as Tables, List Views, Dropdown and others, VBCS provides a set of wizards to specify the component data source and easily create CRUD pages.
-Click the Add Data option to set our `List View` component's data source:
+Click the _Add Data_ option to set our `List View` component's data source:

 ![](workshops/visualbuilder/media/87.png)